 One major trend in web browser design is convergence.
-This means that all the different browsers become a little more similar with each new release.
+This means that all the different browsers become a little more similar to each new release.
 The companies that develop them copy each other, new technology enables advancement to all of them at the same time, and design trends sweep across the industry.

-There are still differences — mostly minor, as mentioned above — and those differences can cause differences for website performance.
+There are still differences — mostly minor, as mentioned above — and those differences can cause differences in website performance.
 It’s still a good idea to try a new or better browser, but things are a lot more stable today than ever before.

 Basic Browser Use

 There’s not that much to using a browser — they are designed to be very easy to use.
 You probably even already know how, even if you aren’t sure what everything is called.

 - The main control panel for a browser, at the top of the window, is the Navigation Menu (or Navigation Bar).
 Within this panel is:

 - The Address bar — This is the text-box that displays the address (URL) of the current page.
 Most browsers have an auto-complete feature built-in — as soon as you start typing an address or website name, it will start offering choices based on previously visited sites.

 - The Back and Forward buttons.
 The Back button takes you to the previous page.
 The Forward button, which only works if you have used the Back button, brings you (back) to the page you were on before hitting Back.
 Note about Back buttons: Don’t use the Back button in web apps or after submitting forms.
 It can sometimes cause problems, like forms being re-sent.

 - The Refresh button, which usually looks like a circular arrow.
 This button re-loads the current page by resending the original request.
 This is useful if the information on a page has gone out of date, or if there was a problem loading the page.
 Doing this after submitting a form can cause the form to be submitted twice, so don’t do that.